kathesch/Personal-Website-Julia/project_showcase.md

 # Gallery

+## Fast poisson solver using Euler-Poisson-Darboux Equation

+\mtt{/assets/plot_676.gif}{Figure 1: Comparison of EPD Eq. with a explict solver of the heat eq.}

 ## Interactive stress-strain curve

 We can model a simple polymer material with molecular dynamics and interactively output coordinates to Makie.